SvenMichaelKlose/tre/README.md

 ## Dots instead of CAR or CDR

-Probably inspired by some COBOL manual, tré first of all takes the edge off by removing the zoo of CAR, CDR and related expressions.
+Probably inspired by some COBOL manual, tré takes the edge off by removing the zoo of CAR, CDR and related expressions.
 Instead of doing "(car x)" you are now invited to use "x." instead.
 The equivalent for "(cdr x)" would be ".x".